-Andrew Mercer is a senior research methodologist at Pew Research Center.
+Andrew Merceris a senior research methodologist at Pew Research Center.
 He is an expert on nonprobability survey methods, survey nonresponse and statistical analysis, and his research focuses on methods of identifying and correcting bias in survey samples, as well as on the use of machine learning for survey data.
-He was a co-author of the Center’s major 2016 report on nonprobability research, and has authored blog posts and analyses explaining methodological concepts such as margin of error and oversampling.
+He leads the Center’s research program on nonprobability samples and co-authored several reports and publications on the subject.
+He has also authored blog posts and analyses making methodological concepts such as margin of error and oversampling accessible to a general audience.
 Prior to joining the Center, Mercer was a senior survey methodologist at Westat.
-He received a bachelor’s degree in political science from Carleton College and a master’s degree in survey methodology from the University of Maryland, where he is also in the process of obtaining his doctorate.
+He received a bachelor’s degree in political science from Carleton College and master’s and doctoral degrees in survey methodology from the University of Maryland.
 His research has been published in Public Opinion Quarterly and the Journal of Survey Statistics and Methodology.

 Comparing Survey Sampling Strategies: Random-Digit Dial vs. Voter Files

 A new telephone survey experiment finds that an opinion poll drawn from a commercial voter file produces results similar to those from a sample based on random-digit dialing.

 A closer look at police officers who have fired their weapon on duty

 About a quarter of all officers say they have ever fired their service weapon while on the job.
 Are some more likely than others to have fired their weapon in the line of duty?